 Choose your coursework wisely — it should map to your career goal to help increase your starting salary and job opportunities.

-How long will earning my management and leadership degree take?
+How long will earning my master's in management and leadership take?

 You can finish a typical master’s in management and leadership degree program in 18 months to two years if you choose to study full time.
 Accelerated programs are also available to help you finish more quickly.